rafaltrzop/NoughtsAndCrosses/README.md

 Game features
 =============

-* Singleplayer mode (you vs computer) with 2 difficulty levels
+* Singleplayer mode (you vs computer) with 3 difficulty levels
 * Multiplayer mode (play against your friend sitting next to you)
+* Minimax algorithm (on hard difficulty level)
 * Stunning console-like graphics

 Compilation